CASPER, Wyo. — Expect easy traveling over Thanksgiving weekend and a winter that can best be described as average.

 Sunny skies and highs in the 40s are expected Sunday in Billings, but windy conditions are likely early in the week and and snow could be headed to Billings for Thanksgiving.

-Skies will be mostly sunny in the Billings area on Friday while temperatures will be mild, with a high of about 66 degrees, the National Weather Service said.
-Westerly winds will be about 6 mph and changing to easterly in the afternoon.
+Skies will be mostly sunny on Friday in the Billings area while temperatures will be mild, with a high of about 46 degrees, the National Weather Service said.
+Southwesterly winds will be about 16 mph.
+The low will be about 28 degrees.

 Sunshine and and highs in the 40s are expected in Billings Thursday and Friday, but cloudy skies, cooler temperatures and chances for snow are looking likely over the weekend.